albertyeh199909/Slack-imitation-group-project/seprinciples.md

 ### Encapsulation:
 We added getters and stopped using direct access to class fields.
 Also, for global variables we made python modules for server state and server constants which could be globally accessed via getters and setters.

-Errors:
+### Errors:

-All errors would have a message describing that error, eg:
+All errors would have a message describing that error with significant debug information, eg:
 `raise ValueError(f"Message {mess.get_id()} '{mess.get_message()[:10]}...' is not pinned.")`